takahashim/epinfo/README.md

-# Epinfo
+# epinfo

-TODO: Write a gem description
+epinfo is a command line tool to show EPUB document information.

 ## Installation